DanielBMarkham/Info-Ops3/manuscript/chapter02.md

 ## Mind-Body Problem

 *I reckon the mnind-body problem is just our biggest effort to date to deal with the mind body problem, either splitting things into dualism or monism.
 Seems kind of silly to me, like asking how many angels can dance of the point of a pin, or how long a piece of string might be.
 We're asking ourselves how much of something is something, ie, it's a word game.*

+## Isn't This Book an Extended Dunning-Kruger Demonstration?

+For those not familiar, the Dunning-Kruger Effect is where experts in one field tend to slightly over-estimate their abilities in fields for which they have no knowledge.

+I don't claim to be an expert in *any* field, and this book is useful only as much as we can use it to do neat stuff we couldn't do before.
+Even if every sentence is false, if it helps us do more things that we find useful, it's worth both of our time.
+If this book had a slogan, it'd be "Profound Ignorance and Intellectual Humility, but always model what you think you know" I'll be doing this and I expect you to do this as well.